 The chocolate icing is so, so very simple to make!
 All you need to do is combine butter, cocoa powder, milk, and salt in a saucepan over medium-high heat and stir until the mixture liquefies.

 Then, add in the powdered sugar and stir until smooth.
-Lastly, add the vanilla, stir, and you’re done!
+Lastly, add the vanilla, stir, and remove from the heat.

 CAREFUL WHEN YOU POUR!
 HERE'S WHY: